Israel says Bibas boys were among the dead bodies returned by Hamas – but not their mother

 “Instead of returning Shiri, the mother of Kfir and Ariel, Hamas returned an unidentified body, as if it were a worthless shipment.
 This is a new low, an evil and cruelty with no parallel.”

-The children’s father, Yarden Bibas, was released by Hamas earlier this month after 484 days of captivity.
-He was one of the 19 Israeli hostages freed alive under the January 2025 ceasefire deal.
+The children’s father, Yarden Bibas, was also kidnapped from Kibbutz Nir Oz in southern Israel on Otcober 7, 2023.
+He was released by Hamas earlier this month after 484 days of captivity, one of the 19 Israeli hostages freed alive under the January 2025 ceasefire deal.

+The two boys and their mother, who was 32 when she was taken hostage, were not released from Gaza during the temporary truce in late November 2023, even though the deal agreed between Israel and Hamas called for all women and children to be set free.
+The IDF said at that time they believed the family was being held by other militant groups, not Hamas.

+Following his release, Yarden was met by his sister and father in a somber reunion.
+“Sadly, my family hasn’t returned to me yet.
+They are still there.
+My light is still there, and as long as they’re there, everything here is dark,” Yarden said in a statement published shortly after his return.

+The Hostages and Missing Families Forum said in a statement Friday, “we are horrified and devastated” that Shiri was not returned “despite the agreement and our desperate hopes.”

+“Israel and the international community must stand firm in ensuring that the agreement is upheld while acting with wisdom and urgency to address these blatant violations.
+Every step must be taken with careful responsibility to secure the safe return of all hostages,” it added.
-The Bibas family, and Kfir in particular, have become one of the most recognizable victims of the October 7 terror attacks.

-At just 9 months old when he was abducted, Kfir was the youngest hostage kidnapped into Gaza and the youngest to have been killed.
-A photo of him holding a pink elephant toy and looking directly at the camera with a toothless smile has been featured in numerous campaigns and protests around the world.
+A video of the Bibas family’s abduction became one of the symbols of the brutality of the October 7 terror attack.
+It showed a terrified Shiri clinging tightly to her children wrapped in a blanket, with Ariel still sucking his pacifier.
+Following their abduction, a photo of Kfir holding a pink elephant toy and looking directly at the camera with a toothless smile has been featured in numerous campaigns and protests around the world.

 The picture was shown on the large screens at New York City’s Times Square, printed on t-shirts worn by protesters in London, Berlin and elsewhere, and brought to the stage at the World Economic Forum in Davos by Israeli President Isaac Herzog.